alttch/eva-hmi-block_ui/doc/install.rst

 separate configuration files for buttons and cameras and load them to proper JavaScript configuration variables for all pages you have.

-Just note: if you've already loaded configuration for e.g. buttons, but *buttons* with the same IDs are present in the main configuration, they will be overriden.
+Just note: if you've already loaded configuration for e.g. buttons, but buttons with the same IDs are present in the main configuration, first configuration will be overriden.

 Valid configuration variables are: